ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 All IAM policies with conditions are subject to the IAM policy limits.
 See [IBM Cloud IAM limits](https://cloud.ibm.com/docs/account?topic=account-known-issues#iam_limits) for more info on the IAM policy limits .

 COS does not support CBR rules that only apply to a specific prefix/delimiter or path.

+## Create a new policy for a user with Conditions
+{: #fgac-new-policy-conditions}

+These examples provide list access to the full object hierarchy within folder named **folder1/subfolder1** and provide object `read/write/delete` access to all objects in folder named **subfolder1**.

 ## Granting access to a user
 {: #iam-user-access}